istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 The TLS protocol, as established by the Internet Engineering Task Force (IETF), is one of the most widely-reviewed, expert-approved, battle-tested data security protocols in existence.
-TLS is also widely used globally - whenever you visit any secured website, you shop with confidence partly because of the connection secure icon to indicate that you are connected to a trusted site securely using TLS.
+TLS is also widely used globally - whenever you visit any secured website, you shop with confidence partly because of the padlock icon to indicate that you are securely connected to a trusted site by using TLS.
 The TLS 1.3 protocol was designed with end-to-end authentication, confidentiality, and integrity to ensure your application’s identity and communications are not compromised, and to prevent man-in-the-middle attacks.
 In order to achieve that (and to be considered standards-compliant TLS), it is not only important to properly authenticate the